Skip to content

 20.3 Industrial Wireless Design

-The BAT products provide capable hardware.
-Deploying them successfully requires understanding the unique challenges of wireless in industrial environments — interference sources, coverage planning, and security monitoring.
+The BAT products deliver capable hardware.
+Deploying BAT products successfully requires understanding the unique challenges of wireless in industrial environments — interference sources, coverage planning, and security monitoring.

 Wireless is appropriate in OT networks when: